 fratsoro is built on ConcourseConnect.
 The app is the first app to use Connect's team management, profile space creation, and user settings APIs for mobile.
 The feature-complete APIs enable any app to take advantage of mobile collaboration and social networking.

-The MODSIM World 2013 Exhibition & Conference starts April 30, and brings together a diverse community of individuals with a common interest in using Modeling & Simulation to solve complex problems in a variety of fields including defense, healthcare, cybersecurity, manufacturing, and transportation.
+The MODSIM World Exhibition & Conference brings together a diverse community of individuals with a common interest in using Modeling & Simulation to solve complex problems in a variety of fields including defense, healthcare, cybersecurity, manufacturing, and transportation.

 The app features push notifications from event organizers, a map of the area, and updates to the agenda.
 There's also a social aspect where attendees and fans can share photos and take part in discussions and surveys about the event.